Changes in Commons Regimes and Collective Environmental Governance

 Human Migration and the Environment

-Farmers' rural-rural migration in Ghana
+Rural migration and TEK adaptation in Ghana

-Processes of rural revitalization
+Processes of rural revitalization in Latin America

 Building on empirical work in Oaxaca, Mexico, our lab works to identify how out-migration might impact rural communities.
-In 2019, Jim, Dan Klooster, and Jorge Hernández-Díaz, wrote the book Communities Surviving Migation.This book responds to a necessity for more detailed analyses and reporting on migration and environmental change, especially in contexts where rural communities, livelihoods and biodiversity are interconnected.
+In 2019, Jim, Dan Klooster, and Jorge Hernández-Díaz, wrote the book Communities Surviving Migation.This book responds to a necessity for more detailed analyses and reporting on migration and environmental change, especially in contexts where rural communities, livelihoods, and biodiversity are interconnected.